 3 Critical CEO Priorities Driving Post-COVID Growth

-2020 has been a year of great change and uncertainty for our customers and indeed, the entire world.
+2020 was a year of great change and uncertainty for our customers and indeed, the entire world.
 Seemingly overnight, organizations have had to quickly pivot to deal with the challenges of the global pandemic and at the same time, every operating model—from supply chains and service delivery to go-to-market and crisis management—has been put to the test.

 But with change and uncertainty comes opportunity.
 Forward-thinking business and IT leaders have already begun to reevaluate their strategies, carefully balancing the need to manage expenses during the crisis with making investments that will drive post-COVID growth and position their organizations for future advantage.
 According to a worldwide CIO survey, there are three critical CEO priorities that have emerged: